Catalin-Ripanu/HW1_APP/README.md

-# K-Means Clustering Algorithm
+# HW1_APP

-### Echipa:<br />
-Marin Eduard-Constantin 341C3<br />
-Coman Calin-Alexandru 341C3<br />
-Rîpanu Cătălin-Alexandru 341C3

-### Asistent:<br />
-Ouatu Andrei-Catalin

-## Saptamana 1:</br>
+## First Week:</br>

-Am incarcat codul serial si am efectuat o analiza de performanta pentru acesta, cu k = 40, n = 21000 (numarul de puncte).
-In poza de mai jos putem observa, in primul rand, componentele sistemului de pe care s-au facut testele:
+A performance analysis was made for the serial code which consisted of having k = 40 clusters and n = 21000 data points.
+In the picture below it can be observed the system compontes on which these tests were made.

 <p align="center">
     <img src="photos/platform_info.png" alt="image" width="70%" height="auto">
 </p>

-Timpul de rulare obtinut este de aproximativ 45s:
+The execution time it's approximately 45s:

 <p align="center">
     <img src="photos/elapsed_time.png" alt="image" width="70%" height="auto">